The Florida Chiropractic Society has been serving Chiropractors in Florida and nationwide since 1965...53 Years of Service!

 For Chiropractic to have a positive impact on the lives of the citizens of the Great State of Florida, United States and globally

-The Florida Chiropractic Society ( FCS ) celebrated its 52nd anniversary this year, nearly five decades since its inception in 1965.
+The Florida Chiropractic Society ( FCS ) is celebrating its 53rd anniversary this year, nearly five decades since its inception in 1965.
 In order to understand just how influential Dr. BJ Palmer was in the establishment of the FCS, it's necessary to go back some years before the organization was formed.
 Palmer's role as the developer of chiropractic is well known – and needs no further explanation here.
 What may not be so well known today was his effect on chiropractic students at the Palmer School of Chiropractic.
 According to one Class of '57 graduate of the Palmer School , “In BJ's era, you either loved him – or hated him.
 There was no in between.”
 He was so adamant about “chi-rho-prac-tik” and insistent that it be unadulterated, that he would not accept any compromise, period.
 By the latter half of the 1950's, Palmer was concerned about the direction chiropractic would take after his passing.
 He stated this clearly in one of his later writings entitled “Where To?”
 “As the years have crept upon us, we find we have exhausted ourselves.
 We have now come to the pass where we are casting the GREAT responsibility upon you younger men.
 You have a lifetime AHEAD of you.
 Our life is beginning to recede.
 WE are passing THIS CHALLENGE to you, NOW, TODAY, to save what we have labored so long, so diligently, to protect, preserve and survive for the sake of mankind.”
 This message found a ready audience with a number of Florida chiropractors, especially among graduates of the Palmer School, many of whom were devoted to Palmer and his philosophy of chiropractic.

 At that time, these chiropractors were members of the Florida Chiropractic Association (FCA), the statewide organization founded in 1931.
 While almost all Florida chiropractors were members of this organization, not all were of the same mind when it came to the definition of chiropractic.
 As is the case today, there were significant differences of opinion as to what should be the scope of practice.
 Still, there were forces at work that even someone of Palmer's stature could not suppress.
 Many chiropractors wanted to expand the scope of practice beyond specific spinal adjustments “by hands alone”.
 Many chiropractors wanted to be accepted by the medical establishment and attain the same status in society of medical doctors.
 There was a conflict between Palmer's call for unity within the chiropractic profession and the forces that took a different direction from his philosophy.